Friday, July 3, 2009

 And that brings us back to LG: What were their intentions?
 Were they trying to mock Blacks?
 Were they disgusted by the idea of making a Black person look attractive as the central figure in the ad?
 Maybe they were not trying to find a Black person but a person who looks blackish (just like that White woman is almost snowy pale).

-At TGN, they are speculating on why a White person was made up to be Black, and I could do the same, but it's pointless unless you contact LG themselves and ask them what was up.
+At TGN, they are speculating on why a White person was made up to be Black/black, and I could do the same, but it's pointless unless you contact LG themselves and ask them what was up.

 But let's not kid ourselves.
 It is problematic primarily because of American problems with blackface in the past.
-Korea did not invent "Amos & Andy" and does not have — nor do many of the people in Korea particularly understand — the cultural baggage associated with it.
+Korea did not invent "Amos & Andy" and does not have — nor do many of the people in South Korea particularly understand — the cultural baggage associated with it.
 Blackface was a way to keep Blacks out of mainstream entertainment and, moreover, it was a way to mock and ridicule Blacks in a way that was used to justify the segregation, anti-miscegenation laws, and general discrimination faced by Blacks in the early and middle 20th century.

-And to be fair, it can be very confusing for companies outside North American to recognize what's okay and what's not.
-Functionally, what is so different from this model made out to be Black from the Wayans Brothers, as Alex mentions, dressing up as White chicks in the movie White Chicks?
 And when the likes of Bing Crosby is dancing around in blackface in a classic and still beloved movie, how are Koreans (or Japanese, Taiwanese, etc.) supposed to pick up that it's bad.
 America changed the rules of its game and Korea didn't get the memo.
 (And many Americans didn't get the memo about yellowface either, for that matter.)

 This is not the same thing as depicting Blacks or Africans as near-naked natives, so how would you explain to a Korean advertiser what the rules are?
 It all comes down to explaining that in America we don't do that anymore, and then explaining why.
 (And frankly, one or both of the models should have spoken up, if they were North American.)

 Not being an American company, LG has not been a part of that at all.
 But if it's going to market to the masses, it has to recognize such cultural concerns, and now the ball is in their court.
-To not pull the ad would be gross cultural insensitivity.
+To not pull the ad now would be gross cultural insensitivity.

 This, by the way, is what Rose Wurgel looks like without blackface: